Menu

 At St Nicolas’ Infant School we describe spirituality as:

-Organisation of Collective Worship for the Academic Year 2021-2022
+Organisation of Collective Worship

 We hold a daily act of worship in our school, taking various forms.
 The exact day that the style of worship takes place may vary depending on the activities in the school, and availability of visitors however this is the intended pattern for collective worship: